Letter of Resignation from the British Medical Association Council

 Evidence from my restricted private Facebook used by the BMA Chief Executive to call for an Interim Measures Panel.
 How did the Chief Executive gain access to my restricted facebook?
 Are the actions of the BMA 'disproportionate' to ask the Director of Legal Services to call for an Interim Orders Panel to assess my ongoing risk to the BMA?
 Are Nationally-Elected Council Reps to be 'gagged' from talking to their electorate and expressing an opinion about being inundated with BMA server conversation emails on holiday?

 Response to Data Subject Access request for identity of my accuser.
 BMA redacts his name.
-The GMC and Crown Courts allow one to know the name of the accuser to respond to any 'vexatious' complaints, but not the RCGP or BMA.
+The Royal Crown Courts abide by the laws of natural justice and allow one to know the name of the accuser to respond to any 'vexatious' complaints, but not the RCGP or BMA.
 It begs the question, are old boys protecting each other?
 Is the BMA a closed shop?